umigv/documentation/docs/env/docker-env.md

    ** Running docker containers is highly draining to your laptop battery.
 Always remember to shut down containers when they are not in use instead of letting them run in the background.
    - To stop the running container, type `exit` in the container terminal.
    - Alternatively, you can press the stop (block) or the trash can icon next to the container in the Docker Desktop application.
+   - In the terminal run the command `docker rmi [container name]` to delete a container.

 By following these steps, you should be able to set up and use the pre-built Docker image for Maverick, and work within the container to pull and manage your GitHub repositories.
 If you encounter any issues, refer to the Docker documentation or seek assistance from your team.